asia-morgenstern/college-projects/README.md

 ## Deque Implementation
 Creates a linked list implementation of a deque.
 Assumes that only integers will be placed on the deque.
 Written in C++.

-Completed in CS 251 Data Structure (2nd Year Fall) | Project 3
+Completed in CS 251 Data Structures (2nd Year Fall) | Project 3

 ## Memory Match
 Allows the user to play the Memory Match game on a 4x4 grid of cards.
 Written in C++ with OpenGL.